njgarg22/docker-hy.github.io/pages/part1/part1.md

 order: 1
 ---

-This part introduces containerization with Docker and relevant concepts such as *image* and *volume*.
+This part introduces neeraj containerization with Docker and relevant concepts such as *image* and *volume*.
 By the end of this part you are able to:

 * Run containerized applications